jaymoulin/yamete/README.md

   Download an URL resources
 ```

+NOTE : Yamete just downloads what it's asked to.
+If you want to download the same URL multiple times, assets will be downloaded multiple times.
+The output name could be the same depending on how the driver is coded (All drivers provided with Yametee are designed to give the same output name each time run IF the source file has the same name)

 ### Mandatory parameter

 `-u` or `--url` : the URL to download assets from

 OR

 `-l` or `--list` : the path to a file containing all URLs to download from on each line

 OR

 `-i` or `--interactive` : each url entry must be sent separately in the STDIN input.
 EOF or ^C (<kbd>CTRL</kbd> + <kbd>C</kbd>)

 ### Optional parameter

  - `-d` or `--drivers`: the path to custom drivers to handle some URL
  - `-p` or `--pdf`: Add this parameter to download a single PDF file instead of multiple images
  - `-e` or `--errors`: Add this parameter to put all urls that failed in another file